parsiya/parsiya.net/content/page/CheatSheet.markdown

     * Media Type: `Envelopes`.
     * Paper Source > First Page: `Manual`.
 9. Print

-### Microphone does not Work in Discord?
-You might have enabled the privacy settings in Windows 10.

-1. Settings.
-2. Search for Privacy.
-3. `Microphone privacy settings`.
-4. Allow apps to access your Microphone.
-5. Enable for `Win32WebViewHost`.
-6. ???
-7. Yell at ~~your raid group~~ DPS for standing in fire.

 ### Tab Size 4 in the Github Web Interface
 Add `?ts=4` to end of the file URL.